Room Rental Agreement

 The room rental agreement should address all of the unique aspects of shared living, including house rules governing noise, guests, cleaning schedules, shared space usage, food storage, and parking.
 Security deposit provisions must comply with state limits and return requirements, which apply to room rentals just as they do to full apartment leases.
 The agreement should specify which utilities are included in the rent and how shared utility costs are divided among occupants.

-Room rentals are increasingly common due to rising housing costs and the growth of the shared economy.
+Room rentals are now more common due to rising housing costs and the growth of the shared economy.
 They provide affordable housing options for students, young professionals, and individuals in transitional situations, while generating supplemental income for homeowners.
 However, room rentals also carry unique risks, including personal safety concerns, lifestyle conflicts between housemates, and ambiguity about the renter's legal status.
-A comprehensive written agreement that clearly defines terms, expectations, and the process for resolving disputes or terminating the arrangement is essential for protecting both parties.
+A thorough written agreement that clearly defines terms, expectations, and the process for resolving disputes or terminating the arrangement is essential for protecting both parties.

 Why You Need a Room Rental Agreement

 You are a homeowner renting out a spare bedroom to generate supplemental income and want a formal agreement that protects your property and establishes clear expectations.
+Browse our free room rental agreement template to see what a complete shared-housing contract includes.

 A primary tenant wants to bring in a roommate to share costs and needs an agreement that defines each person's financial responsibilities and house rules.